Get connected with DISQO’s platform

 At DISQO, brand purpose exists beyond buzz.
 It’s inherent to what we do every day.
-The data our audience insights platform delivers helps fuel brand growth and uplifts the spirit of the brands doing business with us.
+The data our consumer insights platform delivers helps fuel brand growth and uplifts the spirit of the brands doing business with us.
 Our clients build trusted insights that they can act upon to fulfill their purpose.

 The opted-in zero-party data that our members share with our clients play a significant role in their crucial decision-making — that includes taking actions to connect with their customers’ values.
 I like to think of our work as the connective tissue between “brand” and “purpose.”

 Recently, I had the opportunity to discuss brand purpose with Ivan Pollard, Global Chief Marketing Officer at General Mills, as part of the TMRE Connects Brand Insights Summit Series.
 A large part of our conversation dwelled on the challenges faced by brands (and the supporting insights community) over the past year, time marked by the challenge of the pandemic and social unrest.
 We highlighted the role that research plays in helping brands stay close to their purpose (or roots) while adapting to meet new challenges in the ever-evolving human condition.